Clinical-Genomics/patientMatcher/docs/phenotype_resources.md

 The downloaded resources will be parsed and the available phenotype terms (HPO, OMIM, Decipher and Orphanet) will be used to build a model used for scoring the similarity between patients.

-If the download of one or both files fails, then the server will try to use the same files available under patientMatcher/resources, provided together with the software, last time that it was installed.
+If the download of one or both files fails, then the server will try to use the same files provided together with the software (when it was installed) and available under `patientMatcher/resources`.
 Note that files provided by the software are not guaranteed to be up-to-date with the latest definitions of HPO, OMIM, Decipher and Orphanet.

 It is important that these resources are updated often (every few months or even better whenever a new version of the files above is available), since the availability of these terms has an impact on the phenotype scoring algorithm.